LostInStatic/test-888/README.md

   Publication-as-a-Website Basic Starter
 </h1>

 Create your next online publication with this PaaW boilerplate.
-It ships with a Gatsby configuration that supports single language publications.
+It ships with a Gatsby configuration that supports single language publications.dadadadada

 👀 [See it in action!](https://vnlab-lodz.github.io/gatsby-starter-paaw-basic/)